 How Long Do Mini Roses Last?

-With proper care, mini roses can thrive for many years.
-Some grocery store varieties are considered short-lived, lasting 1-2 years, but those planted in the garden can live for several years or longer.
+With proper care, these roses can thrive for many years.
+Some grocery store varieties are short-lived, lasting 1-2 years, but those planted in the garden can live for several years or longer.

 Why Are My Mini Roses Dying?

-Mini roses may suffer due to factors like overwatering, underwatering, insufficient sunlight, pests, or diseases.
+Miniature roses may suffer from factors such as overwatering, underwatering, insufficient sunlight, pests, or diseases.
 Review your care routine and make adjustments accordingly.

 Can Mini Roses Survive Winter?